webaware/gravity-forms-dps-pxpay/readme.txt

 Use your Gravity Forms Settings page to select the currency type to pass to DPS.
 Please ensure your currency type is supported by DPS

-### Purchase or Auth?
+### Capture or Authorize?

 DPS PxPay supports two transaction types - Purchase and Auth.
-The Gravity Forms DPS PxPay plugin only supports the Purchase transaction type
+The Gravity Forms DPS PxPay plugin calls them Capture and Authorize, terminology used in most other payment integrations.

+Capture processes the payment immediately.
+Authorize holds the amount on the customer's card for processing later.

+Authorize transactions can be completed manually in Payline.
+Perform a transaction search, and look for its Complete button.

 ### Can I do recurring payments?